Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/administrative/patchnotes.md

 # /patchnotes
 ## Information
-**This command sends you the link to the current [Zoe patchnotes and patchnote history page](/en/patchnotes) in the wiki which are in English.**
+**This command sends you the link to the current [Zoe patchnotes and patchnote history page](/en/patchnotes) in the wiki which are in English.
+If you are interested in whats new in Zoe, you can check that there.**
 <br>

 ### Permissions needed: